 - Marine Information Pack – The EPA has produced a Marine Information Pack which contains all the information you need to know about managing your vessels wastewater on marine waters.
 Contact the EPA on (08) 8204 2004 or email for a pack to be sent to you.

 - River vessel waste disposal options, Edition no.2

 - The use and management of spa baths on houseboats

-The EPA does not endorse, approve or recommend a product.
-It will recognise a product that meets the grey water discharge criteria listed in the code of practice.
-Recognised systems will be listed with the Boating Association of SA.
-For more information please contact BIASA on (08) 8212 6000 or visit their website.
+The EPA does not endorse, approve nor recommend a product.
+It will recognise a product that meets the greywater discharge criteria listed in the code of practice.
+Recognised systems will be listed with the Boating Industry Association, tel (08) 8340 9641.